AARP Eye Center

 There are hundreds of illnesses and disorders, as well as certain medical and personal circumstances, that may qualify you for expedited processing of a claim for Social Security Disability Insurance (SSDI).
 There are also procedures for fast-tracking applications for Supplemental Security Income (SSI), a benefit program for low-income people who are disabled, blind, or 65 and older that is administered (but not funded) by the Social Security Administration (SSA).

-Social Security’s Compassionate Allowances (CAL) program maintains a list of conditions — currently numbering about 240 — that can shorten the processing time for SSDI claims from months to a matter of days.
-(This still may not result in immediate payments upon approval — see below.)
-The roster includes fast-moving cancers, immune-system and neurodegenerative diseases, rare genetic disorders and other illnesses that by definition meet Social Security’s standard for disability: They prevent sufferers from working and are likely to result in death.
+Social Security’s Compassionate Allowances (CAL) program maintains a list of conditions — numbering 266 as of December 2022 — that can shorten the processing time for SSDI claims from months to a matter of days.
+(This still may not result in immediate payments upon approval.)
+The roster includes fast-moving cancers, immune-system and neurodegenerative diseases, rare genetic disorders and other illnesses that by definition meet Social Security’s standard for disability: They prevent sufferers from working or are likely to result in death.

 Social Security has several other programs and procedures to speed up particular disability claims: